robinagandhi/CYBR4360-8366/Firewalls-iptables.md

 ```
 Here `eth0` is the network interface we are interested in and `lo` is the [loopback interface](https://en.wikipedia.org/wiki/Loopback).

 Make a good note of the IP address.
-It should begin with `192.168`.
+It should begin with `192.168` or `172.16`.

 To see the effects of our firewall configuration, we need another machine that can help us make observations.